History Of The Ford Bronco

 First Generation 1966-1977

-Just as the groundbreaking Mustang had done a year earlier, the classic Ford Bronco revolutionized its segment.
-This compact size made this Bronco great for off-roading or farm work, but it was about a foot longer than the CJ-5 making it roomier for passengers or cargo.
-The Bronco also boasted hard doors, a hard top and available V-8 engine, which gave Ford key advantages over Jeep until the larger CJ-7 launched in 1976.
+The classic Ford Bronco revolutionized its segment just as the groundbreaking Mustang had done a year earlier.
+Its compact size made it great for off-roading or farm work, but it was about a foot longer than the CJ-5, making it roomier for passengers or cargo.
+The Bronco also boasted hard doors, a hard top, and anavailable V-8 engine, which gave Ford key advantages over Jeep until the larger CJ-7 launched in 1976.

 Velocity Ford Bronco | old ford bronco, vintage bronco, vintage bronco for sale, classic cars for sale, classic trucks for sale,Click this image to learn more about the Velocity Ford Bronco, shown here in Boxwood Green